Created before Nov 2016

 Share this page:

-Banco Itau took over Unibanco on November 3 2008, to form Itaú Unibanco Holding S.A.
-Itaú Unibanco is a publicly-held company which, together with its subsidiaries and affiliated companies, operates in Brazil and abroad.
-The bank is present in 18 countries other than Brazil.
-The bank has its headquarters in São Paulo, Brazil, and its activities and products include: asset management, investment banking, insurance, private equity, and retail banking.
+The Itaú-Unibanco Holding formed in November 2008, when Banco Itau took over Unibanco.
+Itaú-Unibanco is a publicly-held company which, together with its subsidiaries and affiliated companies, operates in Brazil and abroad.
+The bank is present in 18 countries besides Brazil.
+The bank has its headquarters in São Paulo, Brazil.
+Its activities and products include: asset management, investment banking, insurance, private equity, and retail banking.

 Praça Alfredo Egydio de Souza Aranha, 100 Torre Olavo Setubal, Parque Jabaquara